 The development was not straightforward!
-Funded by VF (South African company who built a shopping marina concept successfully in Cape Town) and Barclay homes, the area was declared a conservation area in 1992, and the site offered huge challenges above and beyond the norm due to it’s location and its previous use.
+Funded by VF (South African company who built a shopping marina concept successfully in Cape Town) and Berkeley Homes, the area was declared a conservation area in 1992, and the site offered huge challenges above and beyond the norm due to it’s location and its previous use.

 UNUSUAL AND QUIRKY FACTS

 Gerardus Mercator (1512-1595) published one of the earliest maps of the world in 1569.
 He lived and taught in Duisberg, Germany, one of Portsmouth's twin cities, for more than 40 years.
 The "Mercator Projection" is used for Ordnance Survey maps today.

 HMS Sirius was the lead ship in the first fleet of ships taking English convicts to Botany Bay, Australia.
 She sailed from Portsmouth in 1787; her captain was Arthur Phillip.